Orilu/SWATrunR/SWAT-Gl_Example.md

 ```
 ## Parameter definition

-First, you can define the normal parameters and their respective ranges defined in the classical SWAT model, for intance:
+First, you can define the normal parameters and their respective ranges defined in the classical SWAT model, for instance:
 ```r
 swat_params <- tibble("CN2.mgt | change = pctchg" = c(-20, 20),
                       "LAT_TTIME.hru | change = absval" = c(30, 100),